holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 but you can use whatever you like, e.g. [Express](http://expressjs.com/).
 </blockquote>

-Koa expects, for each route, a function to be passed (we already have it, thought it's empty), and that function is passed `ctx`  and  `next` arguments.
+Koa expects, for each route, a function to be passed (we already have it, though it's empty), and that function is passed `ctx`  and  `next` arguments.
 We are interested in `ctx` only, as it holds:
  - request params
  - response object reference